 If you are interested in Illumina bead arrays, a lower-cost option for larger projects, we have been pleased with the service provided by Asuragen, a commercial microarray service.
 Illumina arrays could reduce your costs about 30% compared to the most frequently used Affymetrix arrays.

-RNA-Seq is more expensive than arrays at this point, but it will give you the highest quality gene expression data.
-The cost of RNA-Seq has been declining, so check in with us about current costs before doing your next gene expression profiling project.
+RNA-Seq is less expensive than arrays and is becoming even more cost effective.
+Additionally, RNA-seq will give you the highest quality gene expression data while allowing for more versatility.
 For more information on RNA-seq, see (link to the High-Throughput Sequencing page).

 For any questions regarding microarray services, please contact us.